-- the Leader of both Councils - the Executive Member for Resources - the Chair of the Joint Overview and Scrutiny Committee - the Chair and Members of the Joint Governance Committee - 4.7 As part of the review process, each of the Councillors referred to in paragraph 3.6 above were written to in April 2020 seeking feedback on issues which may have a bearing on the completion of the review of the Annual Governance Statement.
-Any responses received as part of the 2020 review process have been incorporated into the proposed statements. - 4.8 The Officer's Governance Group has reviewed the current framework and action plan on issues required to improve or strengthen the Council's Governance Framework.
-The outcome of the review is shown in attached Governance Action Plan Progress Report as set out in the attached Appendix B. The traffic light system of reporting has been used to identify progress on dealing with the actions, and identifying any new action to take forward. - 4.9 Following the identification of issues within the Housing Repair service over the last couple of years by Internal Audit, an officer working group was convened to review a number of processes and procedures associated with the Housing Revenue Account.
-This has recently been replaced by a business transformation project group to further improve how the service works.
-The work undertaken to date has highlighted a number of issues requiring disclosure in the Annual Governance Report.
+- 3.6 A reference group of Councillors is used to give feedback on the preparation of the draft statement: - the Leader of both Councils - the Executive Member for Resources - the Chair of the Joint Overview and Scrutiny Committee - the Chair and Members of the Joint Governance Committee - 3.7 As part of the review process, each of the Councillors referred to in paragraph 3.6 above were written to in May 2016 seeking feedback on issues which may have a bearing on the completion of the review of the Annual Governance Statement.
+No responses have been received as part of the 2016 review process. - 3.8 The Officer's Governance Working Group has reviewed the new framework and proposed a new action plan on issues required to improve or strengthen the Council's Governance Framework.
+Whilst some there is a high degree of commonality between the new framework and the old, new requirements have been introduced which will need responding to.
+The outcome of the review is shown in attached Governance Action Plan Progress Report as set out in the attached Appendix B. The traffic light system of reporting has been used to identify progress on dealing with the actions, and identifying any new action to take forward. - 3.9 The Head of Internal Audit has raised a number of concerns regarding the administration of Housing Repairs following an audit on Voids Works.
+This has highlighted a number of issues requiring disclosure in the Annual Governance Report.